 Screening Tests For Newborn Children

 Early detection of critical but uncommon health disorders is made possible through newborn screening.
-In the United States, newborn screening is provided to every baby.
+In the United States, newborn screening is provided for every baby.
 Which exams are necessary are decided by each state.
 Results from neonatal screening tests are often normal.
-Your infant will have a diagnostic test, which is a separate sort of test, if a result is not normal.
+Your infant will have a diagnostic test, which is a separate sort of test if the result is not normal.
 Early detection of health issues through neonatal screening frequently results in successful treatment.
 Early intervention is crucial since it might shield your child from more serious health issues.

 What is neonatal screening?

 Your kid will undergo newborn screening when he is one to two days old.
 At delivery, a newborn is screened for dangerous but uncommon and usually curable medical disorders.
 It involves tests for the heart, hearing, and blood.